Target groups for your Application Load Balancers - Elastic Load Balancing

 • Ports: 1-65535

 If a target group is configured with the HTTPS protocol or uses HTTPS health checks, the TLS connections to the targets use the security settings from the ELBSecurityPolicy-2016-08 policy.
 The load balancer establishes TLS connections with the targets using certificates that you install on the targets.
 The load balancer does not validate these certificates.
 Therefore, you can use self-signed certificates or certificates that have expired.
-Because the load balancer is in a virtual private cloud (VPC), traffic between the load balancer and the targets is authenticated at the packet level, so it is not at risk of man-in-the-middle attacks or spoofing even if the certificates on the targets are not valid.
+Because the load balancer, and its targets are in a virtual private cloud (VPC), traffic between the load balancer and the targets is authenticated at the packet level, so it is not at risk of man-in-the-middle attacks or spoofing even if the certificates on the targets are not valid.
+Traffic that leaves AWS will not have these same protections, and additional steps may be needed to secure traffic further.

 Target type